tvendelin/pyproject_boilerplate/README.md

 ### A Commented `.gitignore`

-A `.gitignore` file covering generated files and folders.
 Non-trivial entries (at least) must be commented.
 Example: In all likelihood, a developer would use a virtual environment.
 For development's sake, the project root is the most natural place for it, but then it should be git-ignored.
 Instead of five developers adding their `venv` directory name each to `.gitignore`, one commented entry should do the trick (see [.gitignore example](.gitignore)).

 ## Goals and Means, or Which Tools to Use?